-An Advance Care Directive (ACD) should be done when you update your will, or end of life or estate plan
+- An Advance Care Directive (ACD) should be done when you update your Will, estate plan or near end of life

-Close friends, family and your doctor and aged care facility should have a copy of your Advance Care Directive
+- Close friends, family, your doctor and aged care facility should have a copy of your Advance Care Directive

 Not only is an ACD important for you to receive the care that you want, but it can also take the difficult decisions out of the hands of your family and friends.